adrian-yates-jp/turtle-games-analysis/README.md

 The findings point to clear strategic priorities: protecting and growing the highest-value customers, activating under-engaged affluent customers through more targeted propositions, sustaining core customers through consistent loyalty programmes, and managing lower-value segments in a cost-effective way.
 Review analysis highlights opportunities to reduce dissatisfaction by improving clarity, usability, and quality, while reinforcing positive emotional themes in marketing and communications.

 ## Files included
- • Jupyter Notebook (.ipynb) – Data preparation, analysis, modelling, and visualisations
+- Jupyter Notebook (.ipynb) – Data preparation, analysis, modelling, and visualisations
- • R script (.R) – Supporting statistical analysis
+- R script (.R) – Supporting statistical analysis
- • Datasets – Sample versions provided where full files are large
+- Dataset – Sample versions provided where full files are large
+- Metadata - Definitions of key terms
- • Presentation (PDF) – Summary of findings and recommendations
+- Presentation (PDF) – Summary of findings and recommendations
+- Technical report - A description of the analytical process followed and results obtained
- • README.md – Project overview (this file)
+- README.md – Project overview (this file)